verysure/coalmap/README.md

 CoalMap from team FossilFree
 ============================

 CoalMap is an open-source demonstration of the timeline for economically replacing U.S. coal-fired power plants with utility-scale solar photovoltaic (PV) generation.
+The project was for one of the challenges in [MIT Clean Earth Hackathon](http://cleanearthhack.mit.edu/).

 Contacts
 --------